5 Best Loyalty Programs and How to Simply Create Yours

 Decide on where your customers will earn and burn their points.
 Will it be on an app or on a physical store card?
 How will the transaction work?
 Look at how well Starbucks does this by making it easy to pay for items with the app, and to top it up – we really like that it is ‘self-service’, so customers are in complete control of their points.

-Our advice is to create an omnichannel experience for seamless interaction between online and bricks and mortar stores.
+Our advice is to create an omnichannel experience for seamless interaction between online and brick and mortar stores.
 Take a lesson from The North Face; their loyalty program makes it possible to earn points from downloading their app and checking into stores.

 5. Leverage your partnerships